-Healthy barbecue sauce you can actually feel good about slathering on all your favorite foods!
-It's thick, tangy, and sweet, with a hint of smoke and spice.
-Made from whole food ingredients, this easy BBQ sauce recipe is vegan, refined sugar-free, and gluten-free, with half the calories of store-bought.
+Healthy BBQ sauce is surprisingly easy to make and tastes so good you'll want to slather it on everything!!
+It's thick, tangy, and just sweet enough, with a hint of smoke and spice.
+Made from whole-food ingredients, this easy vegan BBQ sauce recipe is gluten-free, made without refined sugar, and has half the calories of store-bought BBQ sauce!

 But what gets me down is reading the labels on the bottles of BBQ sauce at the grocery store.
-It's definitely convenient to just grab a bottle, but when I do, there's always that nagging voice in the back of my mind saying, "Dang, I might as well just slather my meal in frosting."
+It's definitely convenient to just grab a bottle, but when I do, there's always a nagging voice in the back of my mind thinking, "Ugh, it has so much sugar I might as well slather my meal in frosting!"

-First, there's the challenge of finding one that's vegan.
-Once you rule out the brands that contain worcestershire or honey, you're left guessing which one will taste best, which company uses the best quality ingredients, how to balance quality with cost.... and they all contain loads of sugar.
+First, if you're vegan, there's the challenge of finding one that doesn't contain worcestershire or honey.
+Then you're left guessing which one will taste best, which company uses the best quality ingredients, how to balance quality with cost.... and they all contain loads of sugar.

-Another awesome thing about making your own barbecue sauce is that you can tweak the sweetness, acidity, and spiciness until it's just how you like it!
+Another awesome thing about this healthy barbecue sauce is that you can easily tweak the sweetness, acidity, and spiciness until it's just right for your tastes!

 How to Make Healthy BBQ Sauce